HerryTech/Excel-from-scratch/stage_1/Project/README.md

 - Identify top-performing customers and best-selling product lines
 - Create an **interactive dashboard** for decision-makers to explore data easily

+## Skills and Concepts Learned
+At this beginner stage, I practiced and applied the following Excel concepts:

+- Data cleaning and preparation
+- Working with tables and named ranges
+- Using Excel formulas (e.g., `IF`, `LEFT`, `SUBSTITUTE`)
+- Creating Pivot Tables and Pivot Charts
+- Applying filters, slicers, and timelines for interactivity
+- Basic dashboard design and layout formatting

 ### 6. Protection and Sharing
 - Protected worksheets to prevent accidental edits